Bryce Oliver: Professional career

+Tennessee Titans

 After going unselected in the 2024 NFL draft, Oliver signed with the Tennessee Titans as an undrafted free agent.
 In preseason, he caught eight passes for 90 yards and two touchdowns.
 He was released at the final roster cuts, on August 27, 2024, and re-signed to the practice squad the following day.
-He was signed to the active roster on November 2, 2024, prior to the team's Week 9 game against the New England Patriots, where he made his regular season debut.
+He was signed to the active roster on November 2, prior to the team's Week 9 game against the New England Patriots, where he made his regular season debut.
 He appeared in nine games during the 2024 season, making six receptions for 95 yards and three kick returns for 113 yards, along with five tackles as a gunner on special teams.

+Oliver began the 2025 season as one of Tennessee's auxiliary wide receivers.
+He was placed on injured reserve on November 15, 2025, due to a knee injury.
+Oliver was activated on January 3, 2026, ahead of the team's season finale against the Jacksonville Jaguars.

+On August 30, 2026, he was waived as part of final roster cuts before the start of the 2026 season.

+Cleveland Browns

+On September 2, 2026, Oliver signed with the Cleveland Browns practice squad.
+Oliver was released on September 8.

+Houston Texans

+On September 17, 2026, Oliver signed with the Houston Texans practice squad.